Long Term Disability Claims Attorneys for Bipolar Disorder

 If you can no longer work because of your bipolar disorder diagnosis, you might be entitled to long term disability benefits.
 You could file a claim for payments to replace your lost wages if your employer provides coverage or you have a policy through an individual plan.

 You should not have to suffer financially because of your bipolar disorder.
 We know it causes debilitating physical and emotional symptoms that disrupt your daily life.
 When you can’t perform your job-related duties, you need to find a way to afford your daily living expenses.

 Our long term disability claims attorneys will protect your rights under state laws and ensure the insurance company pays what they owe you.
-Call Abell and Capitan Law at (267) 419-7888 if you want to learn more about how we can help.
+Call Capitan Law at (267) 419-7888 if you want to learn more about how we can help.